University of Toronto Mississauga - Dept. of Psychological & Brain Sciences

 Dr. Brandon Walters

-Assistant Professor, Biology • PI, Epitranscriptomics
+Assistant Professor, Psychological & Brain Sciences • PI, Epitranscriptomics

-"How does the brain use RNA modifications to write new memories — and what breaks down in disease?"
+"How does the brain use RNA modifications to write new memories, and what breaks down in disease?"

 B.S.
 Biology, Purdue • Ph.D.
 UAB • Postdoc: St. Jude & SickKids